karaatfullstack/Github-How-Tos/using-github.md

 # GitHub Workflow

+## How to push your changes to the remote repo

+*Scenario: You are on your branch named ‘my-feature-branch’ and want to push up your changes.*

+Step 1: Git add and commit on my-feature-branch

+Step 2: git checkout main → switches you to the main branch

+Step 3: git pull → pulls from remote main branch to local main branch

+Step 4: Switch to my-feature-branch and then merge main into my-feature-branch

+Step 5: This is where you resolve merge conflicts between main and your feature

+Step 5b: If there are changes to commit, add and commit.

+Step 6: Finally, push my-feature-branch again

+**We should never be commiting on main!
+All we ever do on main is pull in remote changes.**

+## What to do if you accidentally committed on your "main" branch

+1. Create a new branch from main (to save your existing changes)
+2. Delete your main branch by running “git branch --delete main”
+3. Run ‘git branch -a’ to make sure main is gone
+4. Run ‘git checkout origin/main’ - this pulls the latest version of the remote main repo, without any commits you made locally

 ## Feature Branches

 High level overview: pull latest main, make a branch, commit changes, push to GitHub, make a PR, get it approved, merge it to main.
 Rinse and repeat.